-- PH is the practice of allowing a lower than 'normal' blood pressure in the initial stages of trauma in patients with active bleeding, until definitive control of haemorrhage has taken place, either by surgery or interventional radiology. - Aim of PH is to adopt a 'restrictive resuscitation strategy' and limit the amount of fluid given and hence reducing the risk of clot disruption and dilutional coagulopathy. - PH should be time limited and definitive resuscitation started as soon as haemorrhage control is achieved.
+- PH is the practice of allowing a lower than 'normal' blood pressure in the initial stages of trauma, until definitive control of haemorrhage has taken place, either by surgery or interventional radiology. - Aim of PH is to limit the amount of fluid given and hence reducing the risk of clot disruption and dilutional coagulopathy. - PH should be time limited and definitive resuscitation started as soon as haemorrhage control is achieved.

 Target pressures are a subject of extensive debate, particularly in the context of a brain-injured patient, who needs a higher blood pressure to achieve adequate cerebral perfusion and patients with complex co-morbidities.
-A pragmatic approach based on recent NICE guidance (Feb 2016) is detailed below, but may require modification in certain patients.
+A pragmatic approach is detailed below, but may require modification in certain patients.

-In the pre hospital and ED setting, give 250ml boluses of crystalloids in the first instance until central / femoral pulse is palpable which corresponds to a systolic pressure of approximately 80mmHg.
-If blood is available in ED, avoid crystalloid entirely.

-- Once blood and blood products are available, switch to blood based resuscitation using the same principle of maintaining a palpable central/femoral pulse. - Use a ratio of 1:1 for PRBC:FFP with early use of platelets for actively bleeding patients.
-Use laboratory tests to guide transfusion in later stages. - In patients with severe traumatic brain injury (TBI) and haemorrhagic shock - If haemorrhagic shock is the dominant condition, continue restrictive volume resuscitation or - o If traumatic brain injury is the dominant condition, use a less restrictive volume resuscitation approach to maintain cerebral perfusion. - Brain Trauma Foundation- SBP > 90mmHg - AAGBI: MAP > 80mmHg - If blood pressure is not maintained by fluid and blood resuscitation, start vasopressors.
+- 250ml boluses of crystalloids in the first instance until radial pulse is palpable which corresponds to a systolic pressure of 80mmHg - Once blood and blood products are available, switch to blood based resuscitation using the same principle of maintaining a palpable radial pulse - Current WYMTN massive transfusion advice recommends a ratio of 2:1 for PRBC:FFP with early use of platelets. - In patients with severe traumatic brain injury (TBI) a higher blood pressure is recommended - o Brain Trauma Foundation-SBP > 90mmHg - o AAGBI: MAP > 80mmHg - If blood pressure is not maintained by fluid and blood resuscitation, start vasopressors.
 Without central venous access, phenylephrine is the vasopressor of choice.
 Dilute one ampoule of 10mgs in 50mls of 0.9% NaCl (200micrograms/ml) and infuse via syringe pump at a rate of 0-20mls/hour titrated to achieve target blood pressure.
-Use of vasopressors to maintain BP is a holding measure only and must not delay definitive control of haemorrhage. - Ensure tranexamic acid bolus has been given and start infusion of 1g over 8 hours(1g in 100ml saline at a rate of 12.5mls/hour via a volumetric pump). - Aggressively prevent hypothermia (temperature <350C) as it will worsen coagulopathy.
-Use Bair Huggers, fluid warmers, foil blankets. - Maintain serum calcium levels above 1mmol/L-they will fall with transfusion of coagulation products. - Use coagulation testing TEG (in the MTC Jubilee theatres-perfusionists can run a TEG) or ROTEM to determine need for blood products but in their absence continue treatment with blood and blood products.
+Use of vasopressors to maintain BP is a holding measure only and must not delay definitive control of haemorrhage. - Ensure tranexamic acid bolus has been given and start infusion of 1g over 8 hours. - Aggressively prevent hypothermia (temperature <35°C) as it will worsen coagulopathy. - Maintain serum calcium levels above 1mmol/L-they will fall with transfusion of coagulation products. - Use coagulation testing TEG (in the MTC Jubilee theatres-perfusionists can run a TEG) or ROTEM to determine need for blood products but in their absence continue treatment with blood and blood products.